 Psychological treatment is available, in the military through trauma centers and other resources across the country where thousands of soldiers and veterans are treated annually.
 We urge military members, veterans, police and emergency responders with symptoms to come forward and seek help.
 We also urge the leadership of these organizations to encourage self-disclosure without reprisal.

 Psychologists stand ready to assist in the diagnosis, treatment and rehabilitation of these people back into their families and communities.
-Politicians and community leaders put service members into harm’s way for the good of all Canadians.
+Politicians and community leaders put service members into harm’s way for the good of us all.
 We must take care of those who have been harmed physically and mentally by the work they do for us.
 Let’s make sure they are given the resources they need to recover.
 We owe it to them.

 Dr. Judy Coldof, Psychologist.
 Sheppard Yonge Psychological Services